Laerdal/Laerdal.McuMgr/README.md

 - **At the time of this writing the generated ios-nugets are built based on the iphoneos16.2 sdk**

 - **For the time being Nordics' Android/Java libs are compiled in a way that emits Java1.8 bytecode so as to keep the libraries backwards compatible with versions of Android all the way back to 7.
 Our Java "glue-code" under 'Laerdal.McuMgr.Bindings.Android.Native' is compiled in the same fashion.**

+- **To compile the iOS/MacCatalyst libs on localdev with their default settings you will need MacOS with XCode version 15.4 and iPhoneOS SDK 17.5.**
+    The reason McuMgr libs only support iPhones that can run iOS17 or better is simply because as of April 2024 all iOS and iPadOS apps submitted to the App Store must be built with a minimum of Xcode 15.x and the iOS 17.x SDK!
+The iOS 17.x SDK only supports iPhones/iPads that can run version 17.x of their respective OSes or better.

 ## 🚀 Using the Nugets in your Projects